alexvasseur/redis-terraform-gcp/README.md

 see `memtier.sh` for a very basic example

+It does assume password `pass` port `12000` and has my own DNS domain hardcoded so you may want to change the script for your own need.

-but you are best to run with `app_enabled=true` to spawn a client app machine and have memtier already setup for you on the same colocated network & infrastructure.
+You are best to run with `app_enabled=true` to spawn a client app machine and have memtier CLI already setup for you on the same colocated network & infrastructure.

 ## Running GKE